Isolating an issue by using another user account

 - There is an Internet account-based issue in which it is unclear whether or not the issue is occurring just with your user or with the account itself.
 For example, local issues with iCloud, Exchange, third-party email, calendaring, chat, and synchronization services.
 Note: For issues that only occur in a web browser, it's often best to test in multiple web browsers and with multiple websites, and then perform browser troubleshooting as necessary.
 If the issue occurs with multiple browsers or websites, consider testing with a different user account.

-Do not troubleshoot with a test user account for...
+Don't troubleshoot with a test user for the following

-- Any issue that occurs before the Login window or desktop appears.
+- Any issue that happens before the Login window appears.

 How to troubleshoot OS X user accounts